-Income protection cover restrictions for SR occupations Some restrictions apply to occupations which we classify as 'special risk', as follows:
+Some restrictions apply to occupations which we classify as 'special risk', as follows:

 Entry ages 19 - 53

 Expiry age 60

-Unemployment Cover terminates after you are no longer in full-time paid employment for 12 months
+Unemployment Cover terminates after you are no longer in gainful employment (at least 20 hours per week) for 12 months

 Choice of cover Zurich Income Protector Plus is not available

 Waiting periods available • 30, 60, 90 days

 Benefit periods available • 1, 2, 5 years

 Maximum insured amount \$10,000 per month

-Optional benefits Increasing claims option Family care option Home support option Needlestick cover option^ page 30 page 31 page 31 page 33
+Optional benefits Increasing claims option Family care option Home support option Needlestick cover option^ page 35 page 36 page 36 page 38

-[^] The Needlestick cover option can be applied for up to age 65 and expires at age 75.
+- These in-built benefits and optional benefits are not available in superannuation, but can be accessed via superannuation optimiser. - # Premium holiday is not available on policies set up in a platform arrangement. - ^ The Needlestick cover option can be applied for up to age 65 and expires at age 75.
 The maximum sum insured for Needlestick cover under all Zurich policies is \$1,000,000.
 The Needlestick cover sum insured does not increase under Inflation protection.